 - Set up filters to focus on specific workflows or time periods

-- Use live mode during critical deployments to watch executions in real-time
+- Use live mode during critical deployments to watch runs in real-time

 For Debugging

-- Always check the execution timeline to identify slow blocks
+- Always check the run timeline to identify slow blocks

-- Compare inputs between working and failing executions
+- Compare inputs between working and failing runs

 - Use workflow snapshots to see the exact state when issues occurred